ricedavis/CSCE580-Fall2025/ProjectA/README.md

 1. **Lab 1:** Exploratory data analysis, decision tree classifiers, hyperparameter tuning, and reflection on model evaluation.
 2. **Lab 2:** Logistic regression, stochastic gradient descent, subgroup analysis, and consideration of error types between sensitive groups.
 3. **Lab 3:** Bias-variance decomposition using synthetic and real-world data, ensemble models, and analysis of the impact of data quantity on model error.

+All work can be found in the 'labnotebooks' directory.

 ---